ndenny1/EDUC-PEN-REQUEST/README.md

 # Ministry of Education PEN Request
 The PEN request application consists of a Vue.js frontend (UI and UX) and a Node.js backend (auth and session management).
 Currently early in the development process, so the front and backend are currently quite thin (only a single UI page).

+## Reusable Templates
+This repository contains multiple OpenShift templates that can be used to instantly spin up builds, deployments, and pipelines.
+These templates can be found in the [templates folder](https://github.com/bcgov/EDUC-PEN-REQUEST/tree/master/tools/templates).

 ## Documentation

 * [Openshift Readme](openshift/README.md)